ToySmallChina

 Temperament & Personality

-This breed tends to suit homes looking for a affectionate, alert, lively companion, with daily rhythms shaped by moderate energy, moderate barking, and low drooling.
+This breed tends to suit homes looking for a affectionate, alert, playful companion, with daily rhythms shaped by moderate energy, moderate barking, and low drooling.

 Coat type